 4. Blurred Vision

 Fatigue is a condition of feeling extremely tired and this extreme tiredness can also be an impact of high blood pressure.
-High blood pressure often remains unnoticed when someone feels fatigue.
-Fatigue comes into the equation when high blood pressure has damaged or affected the functioning of the heart, kidney, brain etc..
-When these vital organs are affected out body start feeling tired and then there comes a point of fatigue or feeling extremely tired.
+High blood pressure often remains unnoticed when someone feels fatigued.
+Fatigue comes into the equation when high blood pressure has damaged or affected the functioning of the heart, kidney, brain, etc..
+When these vital organs are affected out body starts feeling tired and then there comes a point of fatigue or feeling extremely tired.

 Share it with your friends and family to create awareness.
 Also, it is recommended to go for regular checkups to avoid any future complications.
 Stay Safe, Stay Healthy!!

 Tags: High blood pressure diet, High blood pressure causes, Hypertension treatment